neatodev/InstallDebloater/README.md

 dat\folder\example\dir

-naming_scheme_example
+naming_scheme.example
 ```
 In the **_RELATIVE.txt** file, you specify FULL path to files that are _RELATIVE_ to the root folder defined in the .ini file.

 In the **_FOLDER.txt** file, you specify the FULL PATH to folders that are _RELATIVE_ to the root folder defined in the .ini file.
 All files and sub-folders within that folder will get deleted too.

-In the **_NAMING_SCHEME.txt**, you specify certain naming schemes.
-Every file and folder (starting from root) will get scanned and matches will be deleted.
+In the **_NAMING_SCHEME.txt** file, you specify certain naming schemes.
+Every file and folder (starting from root) will get scanned and matching files will get deleted.

 The structure for all files is as follows: